NBC Nightly News: Europe/MENA

 Until April 2025 NBC Nightly News was broadcast live on CNBC Europe at 12:30 AM CET (11:30 PM GMT and 10:30 PM during DST respectively), although the Sunday edition of the programme was not shown due to the channel broadcasting live business programming on Sundays at that time of day.
 The simulcast was replaced by business programming.

 It also airs on the 24-hour news network OSN News in MENA Region, with the weekday editions airing immediately after their original telecast in the U.S. and the weekend edition being simulcast live.

 In Great Britain in 2022 and 2023, NBC News Now was available on Sky and Virgin Media as a linear channel, resulting in NBC Nightly Newss broadcasts on the channel being seen in the UK, both as a live broadcast and as a replay.

 Hong Kong

 In Hong Kong, the program is broadcast live (or delayed) on TVB Pearl daily at 7:30 AM Hong Kong Time (corresponding to 18:30, or 6:30 PM, in the Eastern Time Zone of the U.S.).

+Its broadcast will be discontinued from 1 June 2026.